pakrym/pipelines/pipelines.md

 ### ReadOnlySequence\<T\>

-The `Pipe` implementation stores a linked list of buffers and get passed between the `PipeWriter` and `PipeReader`. `PipeReader.ReadAsync` exposes a `ReadOnlySequence<T>` which is a new BCL type that represents a view over one or more  segments of `ReadOnlyMemory<T>` similar to how `Span<T>` and `Memory<T>` provide a view over arrays and strings.
+The `Pipe` implementation stores a linked list of buffers that get passed between the `PipeWriter` and `PipeReader`. `PipeReader.ReadAsync` exposes a `ReadOnlySequence<T>` which is a new BCL type that represents a view over one or more  segments of `ReadOnlyMemory<T>`, similar to `Span<T>` and `Memory<T>` which provide a view over arrays and strings.

 ![image](https://user-images.githubusercontent.com/95136/42292592-74a4028e-7f88-11e8-85f7-a6b2f925769d.png)

 The `Pipe` internally maintains pointers to where the reader and writer are in the overall set of allocated data and updates them as data is written or read.
-The `SequencePosition` represents a single point in the overall linked list of buffers and can be used to efficiently Slice the `ReadOnlySequence<T>`.
+The `SequencePosition` represents a single point in the linked list of buffers and can be used to efficiently Slice the `ReadOnlySequence<T>`.
 Since the `ReadOnlySequence<T>` can support one or more segments, it's typical for high performance processing logic to split fast and slow paths based on single or multiple segments.
 For example, here's a routine that wants to convert an ASCII `ReadOnlySequence<byte>` into a `string`:

 ```C#
 string GetAsciiString(ReadOnlySequence<byte> buffer)